Basic First Model

 1. In the Object tree, right-click on Flow Paths and click Hide.

 3. Your model displays arrows showing the pressure difference and flow.
-Note how the flows in the summer conditions, Figure 20, have reversed relative to winter results.
+Note how the flows in the summer conditions, Figure 23, have reversed relative to winter results, Figure 14.

 Flows for summer conditions.

-In Figure 21 are the flow results at the top of the stairs.
-These match the CONTAM-W model results.
+In Figure 24 we present the Summer flow results at the top of the stairs facing North.
+These match the ContamW model dP and flow0 results.

-Figure 21.
-Results for the top exterior flow path of the stairs.
+Figure 24.
+Results for the top exterior Flow Path of the stairs.

 Spreadsheet plot of winter and summer flow data.